-4. Revenue Spending in 2017/18 continued
+4. Revenue Spending in 2018/19 continued ......

-The previous table shows a saving against the General Fund of £414k.
+The previous table shows a saving against the General Fund of £59k.
 The table below looks at the major variances and gives a brief explanation as to why they have occurred.
-The main variances shown demonstrate that as part of its prudent financial management councillors and officers continually review budgets to achieve efficiency savings.
+Councillors and officers continually review budgets to achieve efficiency savings.